V-Z/hybseq-scripts/README.md

 ./hybseq_2_hybpiper_1_submitter.sh
 ```

-Result for each library will be in `DATADIR`, e.g. `XXX/1_data/lib_01/2_dedup`.
+Result for each library will be copied back into `DATADIR`, e.g. `XXX/1_data/lib_01/2_dedup`.
 It's possible to move report files into their directories by something like:

 ```shell
 while read L; do mv HybPiper."$L".[eo]* "$L"/; done < samples_list.txt